HVossi92/food-tracker/README.md

 [ ] Use qwen3:1.7b or gemma3:12b
-[ ] Make Ollama request async (create food track, update calories and protein) [ ] Improve Ollama performance, find better model and / or provide data
+[ ] Make Ollama request async (create food track, update calories and protein) [ ] Improve Ollama performance, find better model and / or provide data [ ] Tunnel into desktop pc to use gpu (if available), use server ollama as fallback

 ## For Users